What Can You Build

 Build an interactive visualization of quicksort.
 Let me step through it manually or watch it animate.

-Got back a .app.js artifact — an interactive app that runs right in Miriad.
+Got back a .app.js file — an interactive app that runs right in Miriad.
 Array of numbers, pivot highlighted, partitions color-coded.
 Step button, play button, speed slider.

 Clicked Run.
 Watched it sort.
 The person got it.